 - a blood infection, or septicemia

 - trauma to the liver by accident or injury

 Diseases (CID), people with diabetes are at 3.6 times the risk for this

 condition because they’re often more susceptible to infection.

 PLA symptoms resemble those of gallbladder inflammation or

 - right upper abdominal pain

-- sudden dramatic weight loss (10 pounds in a few weeks)
+- sudden dramatic weight loss, such as 10 pounds

 - dark-colored urine

 Diagnosis of Pyogenic Liver Abscess